 Hey Jane.
 Do you mind if we start hanging out at my house instead of the mall?
 I’m trying to save for my kitchen remodel and you know how I get at the mall!

-Pretty easy right?
-If they are truly your friend, they will understand and support your decision.
+If they are truly your friend, they’ll understand and support your decision.

 8. Inventory What You Own

 Have you ever gone to the grocery store, bought something and then discovered that you already had it in the pantry at home?

 Yeah, it happens.

 Take an inventory of the items that you own to ensure that you are not duplicating purchases.